Please scroll down to find the grade level you are looking for or click here for a printable list.

 2) Research and explain the position of the Earth and the solar system within the Milky Way galaxy, and compare the size and shape of the Milky Way to other galaxies in the universe.

-4) Explain the cause and effect relationship between the positions of the sun, earth, and moon and resulting eclipses, position of constellations, and appearance of the moon.
+4) Explain the cause and effect relationship between the positions of the sun, earth, and moon and resulting eclipses, tides, and appearance of the moon.

-6) Use tools to describe how stars and constellations appear to move from the Earth’s perspective throughout the seasons.
+6) Use tools to describe the position of constellations and how they appear to move from the Earth’s perspective throughout the seasons.

 5.ETS1: Engineering Design